Skip to main content

 • If an SLA document specifies a percentage but not a remediation, enter 0 for the credit percentage.

-3. Configure Incident Filters: Select the products, services, and regions that are relevant for the SLA.
+(a) Incident Tags: Select the products, services, and regions that are relevant for the SLA.

 • These filters will be used to calculate the SLA violations as well as to filter risk events in the triage workflow.